hokhyk/FastChat/docs/weights_version.md

 ### Example prompt (v0)
 ```
-A chat between a human and an assistantt.
+A chat between a human and an assistant.

 ### Human: Hello!
 ### Assistant: Hello!